autodesk-platform-services/aps-tutorial-postman/ModelDerivative_02/instructions/task-2.md

 ## Obtain Signed URL

-Before you upload a file to OSS, you must obtain a signed upload URL for the file.
+Before uploading a file to OSS, you must first obtain a signed upload URL for the file.
 To obtain a signed upload URL:

 1. In the Postman sidebar, click **Task 2 - Upload Source File to OSS > GET Obtain Signed URL**.
 The request loads.

-   Note the use of `ossBucketkey` and `ossSourceFileObjectKey` as URI parameters.
+   Note the use of `ossBucketKey` and `ossSourceFileObjectKey` as URI parameters.

-2. Click the **Environment quick look** button and set the Postman environment variable `ossSourceFileObjectKey` to `Tuner.zip`, which you will use as the Object Key.
+2. Click the **Environment quick look** button and set the Postman environment variable `ossSourceFileObjectKey` to `Tuner.zip`, which is the value you will use for the Object Key of the file to upload.

    ![Set Object key](../images/task2_variable_for_URL_tt2.png "Set Object Key")

-3. Click **Params** tab, and note the `minutesExpiration` parameter is defined as 5 minutes.
+3. Click the **Params** tab, and note that the `minutesExpiration` query parameter is defined as 5 minutes.
 Change this value to 10.

    ![Minutes expiration](../images/task2_minutes_expiration_tt2.png "Minutes expiration")